 - Be enrolled in a health professions degree or certificate program with at least two years remaining before degree or program completion.

 - Have a minimum 3.0 cumulative GPA.

-- Be available to participate in 40 hours of online didactic learning and 40 hours of community-based experiential learning annually for two years (beyond your college or school's curricular requirements).
+- Be available to participate in online didactic learning, community-based experiential learning, and rural immersion experiences over the course of the two-year program (beyond your college or school's curricular requirements).